 Since 2015, Humanity & Inclusion has been providing special support to urban refugees, asylum seekers, people with disabilities and populations living near weapons stockpiles.

-Through its education projects, Humanity & Inclusion's 90-staff team helps children with disabilities to access and remain in primary education.
-We also continue our work to promote the social and legal integration of women and children with disabilities.
+Through its education projects, Humanity & Inclusion's 103-staff team helps children with disabilities to access and remain in primary education.
+The organization has partnered with the Niger Federation for People with Disabilities to implement a project on the social and legal inclusion of women and children with disabilities in Niger.